jwdeveloper/JW.Injection/README.md

 # JW.Injection

-The goal of creating this project was to learn how dependency injection container works under the hood.
+The goal of creating this project was to learn how a dependency injection container works under the hood.

 🤔 ***What is dependecy injection?***

-Dependecy injection is desing pattern that is used to deliver needed dependecnicy into a class constructor you can read more about it [up here](https://refactoring.guru/design-patterns/singleton)
+Dependency injection is a design pattern that is used to deliver needed dependency into a class constructor you can read more about it [up here](https://refactoring.guru/design-patterns/singleton)

 🤔 ***What is dependecy injection container?***

-To escape from tedious job of creating instance by hand every time some wise people came up with idea to automise whole process by creating api library where you just need to register class type into `Container` and then just get it.
-Object with all of its dependecis will be instaciated automatically.
-Here are some of library mostly used by people
+To escape from the tedious job of creating an instance and putting them into the constructor, a group of the wise people came up with the idea to automize the whole process by creating API library where you just need to register the class type into `Container` and then just get it.
+Object with all of its dependencies will be instantiated automatically.
+Here are some of the library mostly used by people

  > [Microsoft.DependencyInjection](https://www.nuget.org/packages/Microsoft.Extensions.DependencyInjection/7.0.0-preview.3.22175.4)